Thomas Playford I: Early life and military career

-Thomas Playford was born in Barnby Dun, West Riding of Yorkshire, England, the eldest son of farmer Thomas Playford (born 1759), and had a happy, carefree childhood.
+Playford was born in Barnby Dun, West Riding of Yorkshire, England, the eldest son of farmer Thomas Playford (born 1759), and had a happy, carefree childhood.
 The tall (186 cm), thoughtful youth was hardly fitted for farm life, and was persuaded to join the army, and in September 1810 enrolled with the 2nd Regiment of Life Guards.
 He served with in the Battle of Vittoria, the Peninsular Wars and at Waterloo, though he was providentially spared direct combat.
 According to Stewart Cockburn, Playford was dragooned into the army to avoid a scandal involving an older girl.
 He returned to England with his regiment in February 1816 and, finding himself with time on his hands, volunteered for teaching and clerical duties.
 In 1819 he married Mary Anne Corsane; they had two children who died in infancy.
 He also became interested in religion, and though by birth an Anglican, was for a time influenced by Wesleyan teachings, though seeing some flaws in their arguments.
 He next was influenced by Rev. Edward Irving, though again confused by the arguments among his followers.
 His last years with the regiment were spent researching and writing up its history, a task for which he was commended but saw little reward for his efforts.

 He reached the rank of Lieutenant before being honorably discharged.